-In 2017, Eurojust handled 4 125 cases, including 2 698 new cases (2 550 cases registered and dealt with at Level II meetings), an increase of more than 10 per cent compared to the previous year.
+In 2017, Eurojust handled 4 125 cases, including 2 550 new cases, an increase of more than 10 per cent compared to the previous year.

-The number of terrorism cases handled by Eurojust at the request of the national authorities has continually increased.
-Eurojust was requested to assist in the investigations of the following high-profile cases: MH17 in July 2014; Sousse, Tunisia, in June 2015; Paris and Ansbach in November 2015; and Berlin in December 2016.
-Eurojust was also requested to assist in the investigations of the terrorist attacks on the Thalys train, as well as the attacks in Brussels, Nice, Stockholm, Barcelona and Turku.
+The number of terrorism cases handled by Eurojust at the request of the EU Member States' national authorities has continually increased.
+Eurojust was requested to assist in the investigations of the following cases (including attacks committed in third States): Flight MH17, the attacks in the Bardo Museum and Sousse, Tunisia, the Thalys train, Paris and Saint-Denis, Brussels and Zaventem, Nice, Berlin Stockholm, Barcelona and Cambrils, and Turku, Finland.

-Eurojust terrorism-related casework 2014 - 2017
+Eurojust terrorism-related casework 2014-2018 (as of 30.09)